How to Claim Home Office Expenses from SARS

 Specific Requirements for Deductibility

-• Regular Use: Working from home one or two days a week might not suffice.
+Regular Use: Working from home one or two days a week might not be enough.
 You should use the home office for a significant portion of your working hours.

 Calculating the Deductible Amount

-To calculate the deductible amount, you need to determine the percentage of your home used for office purposes.
-This is done by dividing the area of your home office by the total area of your home.
+You need to determine the percentage of how much your home is used for office purposes before you can calculate the deductible amount.
+You can do this by dividing the area of your home office by the total area of your home.

 Example Calculation: